The Bankrate promise

 What is a blanket mortgage?

-Blanket mortgages have applications in both commercial and residential transactions, including those involving development and management of multifamily housing or apartment buildings.
+Blanket mortgages have applications in both commercial and residential transactions, including those involving the development and management of multifamily housing or apartment buildings.
 They are also used by individuals who buy and flip homes.

 “While they are usually used in a commercial context, there are residential landlords that utilize a blanket mortgage to finance a portfolio of rental properties,” says Greg McBride, CFA, chief financial analyst for Bankrate.